 Garden cress (a.k.a halim), which is also known as Lepidium sativum is an edible fast-growing herb.
 Notwithstanding the amazing medicinal benefits and nutritional value of garden cress, it has gained very minimal attention from the wider population.
 Both the stems, seeds and leaves of garden cress are edible but only the stems and leaves can be eaten raw in salads or used for other culinary purposes.
 The seeds can be roasted or cooked before eating.
 Garden cress belongs to the cruciferous family and is related to mustard, pepperwort pepper grass and watercress.
 It is an annual plant with greenish flowers that are clustered in branched tapered shape.
 Commercially this plant is grown mainly in Scandinavia, the United Kingdom, France and the Netherlands.

 Garden cress is ideally grown hydroponically whereby the cress is cultivated without soil using mineral nutrient solutions in water.
 Garden cress is usually harvested within two weeks of cultivation and can be preserved by placing the stems in a water container and then refrigerating them for at least one week.
-Researchers reveal that garden cress is packed with numerous medicinal properties that are highly beneficial to our health however they highlighted that the plant should be consumed with care as excess consumption can pose adverse effect to health.
+Researchers reveal that garden cress is packed with numerous medicinal properties that are highly beneficial to our health however they highlighted that the plant should be consumed with care as excess consumption can pose an adverse effect to health.
 Garden cress seeds contain approximately 21 to 24% oil.
 Garden cress seed oil (GCO) is generated from garden cress seeds through the method of either supercritical CO2, solvent extraction (soxhlet) or cold pressing (hydraulic pressing).
 The oil has a similar smell like that of the mustard oil but not as pungent as the mustard oil.

 Benefits of Garden Cress